-The members of the Corporation present their report, which is also the Strategic report, and the audited financial statements for the year ended 31 July 2022.
-These Group financial statements for 2021 represent the consolidated financial results of the College and London Skills for Growth (LSfG) which ceased trading on 31 December 2020.
+The members of the Corporation present their report, which is also the Strategic report, and the audited financial statements for the year ended 31 July 2023.

 Legal Status

 Bromley College of Further & Higher Education was established under the Further and Higher Education Act 1992.
 The College is an exempt charity for the purposes of the Charities Act 2011 and accordingly is not liable to Corporation Tax.
 The College operates under the brand of London South East Colleges in order to reflect the geographical area served by the College.